riqiue/pccc-markdown/solution/README.md

 ### Step 3: Add values to the remote-can-bus script, and run
 Now that we have the properly converted binary data values, we must add them to the data array in the provided script.
-> TIP: Save the file with a .py extension instead of .txt.py
+> TIP: Save the file with a .py extension instead of .txt

 ![Image 7: remote-can-bus.py script](./img/pyscript.png "Image 7: remote-can-bus.py script")